-Professor Manoj Mate is an Assistant Professor of Law and Director of the Center for International and Comparative Law at Whittier Law School, and Professor (by courtesy) of Political Science at Whittier College.
-Mate’s research examines international and comparative law, judicial politics, constitutional law, law and society, election law, and law and politics in India and South Asia.
-At Whittier, Professor Mate teaches international law, constitutional law, and election law, and serves as a faculty advisor to the Jessup International Moot Court team.
-Mate is currently working on a book manuscript analyzing the extraordinary expansion of the power of the Supreme Court of India in the post-Emergency era.
+Manoj Mate is Associate Professor of Law and Director of the Center for International and Comparative Law at Whittier Law School, and Professor (by courtesy) of Political Science at Whittier College.
+Professor Mate’s scholarship and expertise center on comparative public law, constitutional law, judicial politics, and law and courts in India and South Asia.
+Professor Mate teaches constitutional law, international law, comparative law, and election law.

 Professor Mate previously served as a Fellow in Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley.
+Professor Mate also served as Senior Policy Advisor to Mayor Julian Castro in the City of San Antonio.
 Mate received his J.D. from Harvard Law School, where he served as student body president, and his Ph.D. in Political Science from the University of California at Berkeley.
 Mate received his B.A. in Political Science (with highest honors, Phi Beta Kappa) from the University of California, Berkeley, where he was awarded the Departmental Citation in Political Science, awarded to the top student in the graduating class.
 Professor Mate has been awarded fellowships from the Andrew W. Mellon Foundation, the Ford Foundation, and the University of California.